luslab/oz-bulk-rnaseq/G. Read Quantification.md

 done

 ### NEW RUNING ALL SAMPLES AT ONCE FROM ALL TIME POINTS
-# create one htseq output folder in expression/
+# create one htseq/ output folder in expression/
 mkdir -p /home/camp/ziffo/working/oliver/projects/airals/expression/htseq/

 #set GTF annoation